 In 2002 she attended the first North American Veterinary Conference Post Graduate Institute course in Animal Behavior.
 She continues to pursue continuing education in behavior; in July of 2005 she attended the International Veterinary Behavior Society meeting in Minneapolis.
 In 2007 Dr. Derr presented an original short research topic at the meeting of the combined College of Veterinary Behaviorists/American Veterinary Society for Animal Behavior.

 Dr. Derr is a licensed veterinarian in Minnesota and Ohio.
 She is a member of the HSVMA, MVMA, OVMA, and the American Veterinary Society for Animal Behavior.
 For three years Dr. Derr was Director of Behavior for Foster My Pet, an organization dedicated to helping pet owners in crisis keep their pets.
-In addition to her behavior practice, she served as interim shelter veterinarian for Feline Rescue, Inc in 2018; she also provides relief veterinary services for Shady Oak Vet Clinic in Minnetonka, Mn.
+Dr. Derr provided veterinary services to Carver Scott Humane Society in Chaska from 2021 to 2023 and now serves as veterinary behavior advisor to Coco's Heart Dog Rescue.

-Dr. Terri Derr announced her retirement from Veterinary Behavior Options effectively immediately on May 18, 2021.
+Dr. Terri Derr announced her retirement from clinical behavior practice effectively immediately on May 18, 2021.